 Planting at different densities directly influences the growth and development of the vegetation, which in turn affects soil nutrient dynamics through variations in litterfall (Chapin et al., 2002).
 Consequently, this facilitates the rapid growth and development of the tree species.
 The quality of vegetation within an ecosystem serves as a valuable indicator of its environmental state.
-The presence of significant native plant species in the micro forests contributes to a healthy and pleasant environment by mitigating air temperature, increasing relative humidity and enhancing oxygen levels.
-However, effectiveness of these changes depends on the plant shape, size, position and the densities at which they are planted (Emmanuel, 2005).
+The presence of significant native plant species in the microforests contributes to a healthy and pleasant environment by mitigating air temperature, increasing relative humidity, and enhancing oxygen levels.
+However, the effectiveness of these changes depends on the plant shape, size, position, and the densities at which they are planted (Emmanuel, 2005).
 Changing environmental conditions have been a major issue of concern in the present scenario.
-Deforestation, global warming, air pollution etc. are some of the major reasons for the climate change and thus increasing, biomass production through large scale tree planting is one among the viable actions to mitigate the climate change (Swamy et al., 2003).
-The micro forests have the high potential for enhanced biomass production primarily, due to the abundance of tree species within these forests (Swaine and Agyeman, 2008).
+Deforestation, global warming, air pollution, etc... are some of the major reasons for climate change, and thus increasing biomass production through large-scale tree planting is one among the viable actions to mitigate climate change (Swamy et al., 2003).
+The microforests have a high potential for enhanced biomass production primarily due to the abundance of tree species within these forests (Swaine and Agyeman, 2008).

-Thus, the present investigation was carried out to study the effect of spacing on growth performance, biomass accumulation, microclimate and soil health of micro forests under Punjab conditions which will emerge as a useful study for future reference and its prospects in increasing the green cover of the state.
+Thus, the present investigation was carried out to study the effect of spacing on growth performance, biomass accumulation, microclimate, and soil health of microforests under Punjab conditions, which will emerge as a useful study for future reference and its prospects in increasing the green cover of the state.

-Material and Methods

-Details of the Experimental Site
+Study Area

-The current research was conducted at the Forestry Research Farm, Punjab Agricultural University, Ludhiana during the year 2022-23.
+The current research was conducted at the Forestry Research Farm, Punjab Agricultural University, Ludhiana, during the year 2022-23.
 The designated research site is geographically located at a latitude of 30˚ 54ʹ15 N and a longitude of 75˚ 47ʹ54 E, with an elevation of 247 m above the mean sea level representing the central plains of Punjab.
 This region falls under the Agroclimatic Zone VI (Trans – Gangetic Plains) of India.
 It is characterized by a subtropical to tropical type of climatic pattern, featuring extremely hot summers and cold winters.
 The average temperature of this region is approximately 24ºC and mean annual precipitation typically ranges from 700 to 800 mm.

-Experimental Details
+Methodology

-The study aimed to investigate the impact of spacing on growth performance, biomass accumulation, microclimate and soil health of micro forests.
+The study aimed to investigate the impact of spacing on growth performance, biomass accumulation, microclimate, and soil health of micro forests.
 Fifteen native woody species were randomly planted, with three individuals of each species, at two different spacings (1 m × 1 m and 1.5 m × 1.5 m) in October 2020.
-The experimental design was factorial randomized block design (FRBD) with two factors – consisting of two spacing and fifteen plant species which were replicated thrice
+The experimental design was factorial randomized block design (FRBD) with two factors, consisting of two spacing and fifteen plant species which were replicated thrice.

 Table 1: Details of the experiment